1.1 Privacy and Security

 We analyse our supporters to determine common characteristics and preferences.
-We do this by assessing various types of information including behaviour (eg previous responses) or demographic information (eg location).
+We do this by assessing various types of information including behaviour (eg previous responses) or demographic information (eg age or location).

 By grouping people together on the basis of common characteristics, we can ensure that the group is provided with communications, products and information which is most important to them.
-This means we are utilising our resources and we are not wasting resources on contacting people with information which is not relevant to them.
+This helps prevent your inbox from filling up, and also means we aren’t wasting resources on contacting people with information which is not relevant to them.

 6.2 Profiling to help us understand our supporters

 We profile supporters in terms of financial and practical support.
 For example, we keep track of the amount, frequency and value of each person’s support.
 This information helps us to ensure communications are relevant and timely.